Chart Color Schemes

 Rocklea has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 33 projects potentially impacting the area.
-Key initiatives include Queen Elizabeth II Jubilee Hospital Expansion, Transition - Archerfield Logistics Estate, Cross River Rail - Moorooka Station Upgrade, and Moorooka Station Upgrade.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified 33 projects likely impacting the area.
+Notable ones include Queen Elizabeth II Jubilee Hospital Expansion, Transition - Archerfield Logistics Estate, Cross River Rail - Moorooka Station Upgrade, and Moorooka Station Upgrade.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.